WilliamHJKL/openshift-azure/README.md

 ------

-This template deploys a RedHat Openshift Origin cluster on Azure.
+This template deploys a RedHat Openshift 3.2  cluster on Azure.
+This work is based on https://github.com/derdanu